bradylangdale/IntrepidClient/README.md

 ## Building from source

-To run IntrepidClient first run "Build-Rebuild.bat", this compiles the client.
-Once both the hacks themselves and the menu are complete you can then run the hacks by starting CS:GO and running "Launcher.bat".
+To run IntrepidClient first run "run.bat" in each file, this compiles the client.
+Once both the hacks themselves and the menu are complete you can then run the hacks by starting CS:GO and run "abendigo.bat" as admin which is in "./IntrepidClient/build/install/abendigo/bin/" then run "abendigo-controller.bat" which is in "./IntrepidClient-menu/build/install/abendigo-controller/bin/".

 ## Issues?
 Add me on steam!